Workforce Housing Program

 The CSCDA Community Improvement Authority (CSCDA CIA), an affiliate joint powers authority, acquires public benefit oriented capital projects through the issuance of tax-exempt governmental purpose bonds.
 Through CSCDA CIA’s Workforce Housing Program, government bonds are issued to acquire market-rate apartment buildings.
 These properties are then converted to income and rent-restricted units for moderate/middle income households, which are generally households earning 80% to 120% of AMI.
 Annual rent increases are capped at no more than 4%, which is less than the rent limits under AB1482, the recently adopted State tenant protection legislation.
 Additionally, no existing tenants are displaced under the program.

-CSCDA CIA operates the largest workforce housing program in California and has acquired and converted more than 3,200 units to-date for eligible tenants.
+CSCDA CIA operates the largest workforce housing program in California and has acquired and converted more than 4,000 units for eligible tenants.

 CLICK HERE to download the Workforce Housing Program Presentation